httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 If the UA receives, over a secure transport, an HTTP response that includes an Expect-CT header field conforming to the grammar specified in
 {{response-header-field-syntax}}, the UA MUST evaluate the connection on which the header field was received for compliance with the UA's CT Policy, and then process the Expect-CT header field as follows.
+UAs MUST ignore any Expect-CT header field received in an HTTP response conveyed over non-secure transport.

 If the connection does not comply with the UA's CT Policy (i.e., the connection is not CT-qualified), then the UA MUST NOT update any Expect-CT metadata.
 If the